cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 - Iteration 2: Building the core blockchain structure (Block and Blockchain classes)
 - Iteration 3: Developing a Command Line Interface (CLI)
 - Iteration 4-5: Developing a Graphical User Interface (GUI) to visualise blockchain
+#pagebreak()
 === Computational methods
 // TODO: justify all of these
 In the project, all the algorithms will be developed using the following computational methods:
+- Decomposition
+  - At the start of each iteration, I will decompose the iteration, analyse what has to be done in that iteration and setting goals.
+This allows a more efficient development as I only have to think about each small goal while developing, including the targets and requirements.
+This also means that the code overall will be more modular, making it easier for future development and increasing maintainability.
 - Abstraction
+  - I will focus on essential features rather than unnecessary details before developing.
+This can help me to achieve the overall goal quicker in each development stage.
+I will be using different methods such as writing psuedocode or drawing flowchart diagrams before development.
 - Thinking parallel
+  - I will think about what is happening at the same time.
+For example, in my proof of work algorithm, I will require multiple
 - Thinking Ahead
 - Problem solving using
   - Visualisation